-- 1. Independent Study I ($\frac{1}{2}$ credit, $\frac{1}{4}$ credit)
+- 1. Independent Study I (1⁄2 credit, 1⁄4 credit)

+- Independent Study I (2 credit, 2 credit)

-- 2. Virtual Learning Classes
+Virtual Learning Classes

+- 6. Homebound Instruction

+- 7. APEX Classes

 - 3. Work Experience

 - 4. Post-Secondary Enrollment Options

+- 5. Extension Courses

 ATTENDANCE POLICY

 In accordance with State Statutes 118.15 and 118.16., and School Board Policy 431, all children between six (6) and eighteen (18) years of age must attend school full time until the end of the term, quarter, or semester in which they become eighteen (18) years of age, unless they have a legal excuse, fall under one of the exceptions outlined in the state statutes, or have graduated from high school.
 All students, parents, and staff of the Mineral Point School System are required to observe the compulsory school attendance law S (118.15).
 All students are required to be in their scheduled classes, activities, or study hall each period.